ruhulmus/pdf-size-reduce/README.md

 ***Step 2 :  ***

-So now you can execute the the `shrinkpdf.sh`
+Now you can execute the the `shrinkpdf.sh`

 `sudo ./shrinkpdf.sh sample-pdf.pdf output.pdf 150`

+It will create a new file name `output.pdf` with 150dpi in same directory.

+you can check the file size by below command.

+``cmd
+$ du -sh *
+4.0K    README.md
+124K    output.pdf
+460K    sample-pdf.pdf
+4.0K    shrinkpdf.sh
+``

-More Detials :
+### More Detials :

 http://www.alfredklomp.com/programming/shrinkpdf/